 - The y-axis represents the opacity that we’ll draw with.

 - A diagonal line means low opacity (= high translucency) for dark colors, which makes the parts without ink transparent, so we can see the ink shine through.

 - You have to do the drawing in one go, because Fiji can hang for a while when it decides to rerender the image.

 - Now you can play with the “Distance” and “Scale” sliders.

 - “Distance” slices the volume away from the camera, revealing more of the inner structure.

 - See if you can uncover the spiral on the last page of the scroll:

 Here is a video showing the whole process:

 That is a what we call a “word soup” — letters floating in the air.
-Our real datasets aren’t nearly as pretty as this, but this should you give some idea of what volumetric data of papyrus scrolls look like in the best case scenario.
+Our real datasets aren’t nearly as pretty as this, but this should give you some idea of what volumetric data of papyrus scrolls looks like in the best case scenario.

 However, it’s still hard to read anything.
 “Tutorial 3: Segmentation and Flattening” should help with this.